nghi01/nghi-linux-rice/README.md

 Type `timedatectl status` to check your current timezones.
 In order to see available timezones, type `timedatectl list-timezones`.
 Afterwards, you can set your timezone by typing `timedatectl set-timezone America/New_York` or whichever your preferred timezone to be.
 Type `timedatectl status` to check your progress.

 6. Partitioning disks (Important!)
 Alright, now is a very important part.
 You'll need to allocate and partition the disks accordingly to run Arch properly.
 As explained previously, you'll need a root partition, a home partition, and a swap partition.
 I'd personally allocate the root partition and swap partition on SSD, and leave the home partition on HDD.
+For your reference, my root is 30 GB, swap is 16 GB, and home is 150 GB.